vijaykumar26109/layer0x/README.md

 # API Endpoints

-GET /blockchains: Get a list of all configured blockchains.
+GET /blockchains: Get a list of all configured blockchains. <br>
-POST /blockchains: Create a new blockchain.
+POST /blockchains: Create a new blockchain. <br>
-PUT /blockchains/:id: Update an existing blockchain.
+PUT /blockchains/:id: Update an existing blockchain. <br>
 DELETE /blockchains/:id: Delete an existing blockchain.
-GET /status: Get the status of all blockchains.
+GET /status: Get the status of all blockchains.<br>